-THE INTERNATIONAL FESTIVALS OF COUNTRY MUSIC AT WEMBLEY
+THE INTERNATIONAL FESTIVALS OF COUNTRY MUSIC WEMBLEY ARENA

 Photograph © Doug McKenzie/Country Music People